 Pulaski is a very small village located in the state of New York.
-With a population of 2,310 people and two constituent neighborhoods, Pulaski is the 528th largest community in New York.
-Pulaski has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 2,225 people and two constituent neighborhoods, Pulaski is the 528th largest community in New York.

 Unlike some villages, Pulaski isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Pulaski are a mix of both white- and blue-collar jobs.
 Overall, Pulaski is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Pulaski who work in office and administrative support (12.58%), maintenance occupations (9.80%), and management occupations (8.48%).
+There are especially a lot of people living in Pulaski who work in management occupations (14.63%), sales jobs (10.17%), and healthcare (9.14%).

 The people who call Pulaski home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pulaski residents report their race to be White, followed by Asian.
-Important ancestries of people in Pulaski include German, English, French , and Italian.
+Important ancestries of people in Pulaski include German, Irish, English, Italian, and French.

 The most common language spoken in Pulaski is English.
-Other important languages spoken here include French and Other Asian languages.
+Other important languages spoken here include Italian and Polish.